WMEU-CD: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 In early 2010, WMEU-CA filed an application with the Federal Communications Commission to operate a companion digital signal on UHF channel 46.
-However, due to possible interference with the digital signal of WHME-TV in South Bend, Indiana on that same channel, WMEU later applied to move to UHF channel 32, which was formerly occupied by the analog signal of Fox owned-and-operated station WFLD.
+However, due to possible interference with the digital signal of WHME-TV in South Bend, Indiana, on that same channel, WMEU later applied to move to UHF channel 32, which was formerly occupied by the analog signal of Fox owned-and-operated station WFLD.
 On June 8, 2010, the station was granted a construction permit to build its digital transmitter.
-The license to cover for WMEU's digital signal was approved by the FCC on June 13, 2011; the station signed on its digital signal one month later on July 11, under the call sign WMEU-LD.
-However, since WMEU-LD's signal does not cover the entire Chicago market, WCIU continues to simulcast WMEU's programming on digital subchannel 26.2.
+The license to cover for WMEU's digital signal was approved by the FCC on June 13, 2011; the station signed on its digital signal one month later on July 11, under the call sign WMEU-CD.
+However, since WMEU-CD's signal does not cover the entire Chicago market, WCIU continues to simulcast WMEU's programming on digital subchannel 26.2.

-In addition to its carriage on digital subchannel 48.2, WMEU simulcasted TouchVision in a letterboxed format on its analog channel 48 signal from September 29, 2014, to January 14, 2016.
+In addition to its carriage on digital subchannel 48.2, WMEU simulcast TouchVision in a letterboxed format on its analog channel 48 signal from September 29, 2014, to January 14, 2016.

-The station's second subchannel transmits in MPEG-4 rather than the older MPEG-2 standard, meaning that older television sets may not be able to decode those channels and thus require a converter box to do so.
+In July 2024, the fifth subchannel began broadcasting test videos using the HEVC codec in 1080p format.
+Typically, only newer TVs and devices that support 4K video will currently support it.
+The second subchannel reverted to MPEG-2, and the third subchannel was reduced to 480i.